Information Services Group Report Recognizes Armis as a Leader in OT Security

 Armis included in leading research firm report: '2021 ISG Provider Lens™ Manufacturing Industry Services'

 PALO ALTO, Calif., Jan.
-12, 2022 /CNW/ -- Armis, the leading unified asset visibility and security platform provider, today announced Information Services Group (ISG) has named Armis a Leader in the '2021 ISG Provider Lens™ Manufacturing Industry Services' report, specifically for its OT security solution.
+13, 2022 /PRNewswire/ -- Armis, the leading unified asset visibility and security platform provider, today announced Information Services Group (ISG) has named Armis a Leader in the '2021 ISG Provider Lens™ Manufacturing Industry Services' report, specifically for its OT security solution.
 Download the full research report here.

 The report, which examines the role of service and solution providers across the entire value chain of manufacturing engineering, includes an independent evaluation of the Armis platform.
 According to the report, "Installing Armis' solution across the enterprise infrastructure provides unified visibility for all assets in its ecosystem.
 Thus, customers benefit with a single-pane-of glass viewpoint for all IT and OT devices."